HistoryOur mission is to break the silence surrounding HIV/AIDS.

 - empower women religious through education to provide exceptional care-giving and counseling to those living with HIV/AIDS.

 - build trust for Sisters serving the HIV/AIDS community so that people are comfortable being treated without fear or shame.

 - grow a network of women religious who can provide comfort to one another as well as spiritual and professional support.

 Sr. Margaret and Sr. Eileen spent the next 15 years meeting with African women religious, assisting them in hosting conferences and workshops to address their needs in training and education.

-Currently, AAC:SS is administered by Sr. Rosemary Jeffries, RSM along with Sr. Mayon Sylvain, RSM and supported by many volunteers both lay and religious.
+Currently, AAC:SS is administered by Sr. Rosemary Jeffries, RSM along with Sr. Eneless Chimali, SBVM from Malawi, and supported by many volunteers both lay and religious.

 Where we serve today.
 Sister to Sister supports educational and pastoral programs in six sub-Saharan nations: Cameroon, Malawi, Nigeria, Uganda, Zambia, and Zimbabwe.

 Our impact.
-Since our founding, over 6,000 Sisters have participated in AAC:SS programs.
-Over 500,000 individuals living with HIV/AIDS have benefited from our Sisters’ increased skill and knowledge.
+Since our founding, over 6,500 Sisters have participated in AAC:SS programs.
+Over 500,000 adults and children battling HIV/AIDS, COVID, and other issues of poverty have benefited from our Sisters’ increased skill and knowledge.